shrishti-pillay/shrishti-pillay/README.md

 # 👋 Hi, I'm Shrishti Pillay

-🌏 Based in Singapore | 💻 Software Engineer (5+ years) | 🔍 Exploring Data Science & ML
+💻 Software Engineer (5+ years) | 🔍 Exploring Data Science & ML  | 🌏 Based in Singapore
-💬 I build scalable frontend and backend systems, integrate AI tools, and bring ideas to life with code.

----

-## 💼 Professional Snapshot

 **Software Engineer** with over 5 years of experience in backend development, cloud infrastructure, and building tools that make a real-world impact—especially in healthcare and purpose-driven domains.

 ---